FAUNA PORTAL AUSTRALIA

 How to ?

-To start identifying species, choose a Project in the main menu, and browse through to the taxonomic group of interest.
+To start identifying species, simply choose a Project in the main menu and browse through to the taxonomic group of interest.
 At the family and genus level, the image filter and other tools become available to identify a species.
+To find a specific taxon, search for it in the search bar above the counters.

 What is ?